-Good to know: We check each smartphone for turn-in eligibility.
-If your phone isn’t in good condition, we’ll charge you the remaining installment balance.
+Good to know: We check each smartphone to make sure it’s eligible to turn in.
+If your phone isn’t in good condition, we’ll charge you the difference between the remaining installment balance and the current value of your returned phone.

 If you have a feature like Find My iPhone® enabled or have a user lock on your phone, you can’t turn it in.